Do College Credits Expire?: College Credit Guide

 Although college credits won’t necessarily expire in the technical sense, you won’t be always able to transfer them.
 This is most true in cases where your field of study experiences frequent growth, developments, and advancements.
 A great example is STEM, where what you learned ten years ago could be obsolete today.
 In this case, you’d be asked to retake a course to ensure you are up to date.

 Think about innovative or critical subjects like medicine, science, or technology.
 A lot can change in 5-10 years, so curriculums are updated constantly.
 If your experience is outdated, a university might require you to take a more recent course.
 For these reasons, many institutions have implemented a 5-year rule or 10-year rule for college credits.

-How Do I Know If My College Credits Are Transferable?
+How Do I Check if My College Credits are Transferable?

 How Long Do Colleges Keep Transcripts?

 If you’re thinking about applying for a degree program 10, 20, or 30 years after your last stint in university, don’t worry.
 Colleges are obligated to keep your transcript permanent record for many years as decided by each state government.

 Some states demand a 60-year recordkeeping period, while others have implemented one for 100 years.
 Keep in mind, though, that if your transcript is decades old, you might have to wait a while longer to get them.

 Temporary records are much faster and easier to obtain.
 Either way, you can expect to pay a fee anywhere from $15-$100 to obtain your college transcript.

 Frequently Asked Questions